Piratenfraktion-Berlin/Infrastructure/README.md

 ## development

-all work is done in the data directory and the repositories linked within that directory.
+all work is done in the config directory.

 ## contribution

 __Please do!__ Just fork the repository here, make a topic branch, and send us a pull request.

+## credits

+Many thanks to elasticdog for his [salt sandbox](https://github.com/elasticdog/salt-sandbox.git), we used it's provision code for this.